 Speed and Efficiency of Contactless Payments

 Even though standard card transactions are much quicker than paying with cash or check, contactless payments are even more instantaneous!
-A typical transaction with a chip card or a card with a magnetic stripe that is dipped or swiped takes around 3 seconds to transmit all the data and display the approved or declined response.
+A typical transaction with a chip or magnetic stripe card takes around 3 seconds to transmit all the data and display the approved or declined response.

 A contactless payment or “tap-to-pay” will take as little as one to two seconds!
-By the time the mobile device or NFC-enabled card is out of your consumer’s pocket and near the terminal, the response message is already displayed on the screen.
+By the time the mobile device or NFC-enabled card is out of your consumer’s pocket and near the terminal, the screen is already displaying a response message.

 With contactless payments, you are ensuring your customers that their time is valuable, and you are also removing any downtime for your consumers to debate their purchases.
 Less time at the register generates brief wait times in line and encourages customers to visit more frequently, offering an experience that will take less time out of their busy day to complete their purchases.